 Quinoa is considered to be one of the healthiest foods in the world.
-Its important role in eradicating hunger, malnutrition and poverty led the FAO to declare the year 2013 as “The International Year of Quinoa” in hopes to increase awareness, production, and consumption of the grain.
+Quinoa is an edible seed, which contains vitamins A, C, B2 and E and is very rich in cellulose, calcium, magnesium, zinc, and iron.
 Quinoa is gaining more attention throughout the world today and many people already use it in their day-to-day by substituting it for other grains in recipes and creating colorful yet simple dishes.
 Quinoa may be introduced to an infant’s diet from 8-10 months of age, as it contains protein and amino acids which are important for a baby’s organism.

 By adding quinoat to your dishes you can saturate your body with a daily requirement of a number of elements և minerals.
 It is easy and fast to prepare (like rice).
 Can be used in salads, soups, as well as in all dishes, replacing rice, bulgur, buckwheat, as its high protein content can replace meat.

 - Quinoa seeds improv digestion, metabolism, fight against excess weight.
 Quinoa contains all the amino acids that our body needs, including antioxidants, anti-inflammatory nutrients, and additional protein.